kathleenzz/kathleenzz/README.md

 <!--   ~ I love coding as much as I do figure skating! you can either find me on my computer or at the rink (I don't even have time for school sometimes lol) -->

-  ~ Currently doing game development with unity and roblox studios !
+  ~ Currently working on some games with unity and roblox studios !
 Looking into biotech as well :))

   ~ fun fact: I love roblox! come play with [me][roblox], or spare me some extra robux  (i dont mind either <(￣︶￣)>).